zerodep/piso/README.md

 # Benchmarking

 Seems to run 3 times more efficient than RegExp implementations.
-But, date parsing is, off course, slower, compared to `new Date('2024-03-26')`.
+But date parsing is, of course, slower compared to `new Date('2024-03-26')`.
+On the other hand `new Date('2024-03-26')` resolves to UTC while `new Date(2024, 2, 26)` does not.
+Not sure what to expect but IMHO it should be a local date.